BALaka-18/Regression-Series/README.md

 # Regression-Series
-A series of notebooks on Linear Regression
+A series of notebooks on Linear and Logistic Regression

 Notebook 1 : Linear Regression from scratch.
 Consists of a LinearRegression class, with two basic methods - 1) fit() ; 2) predict().
 The notebook also plots the best fit line.